 Estimators

 Estimators are a high-level abstraction in TensorFlow that simplify the process of building machine learning models.
-They provide a framework for training, evaluating, and making predictions without requiring extensive coding.
-Estimators can run on various platforms, including local hosts and distributed environments, and support different hardware configurations like CPUs, GPUs, and TPUs.
-They come in two forms: pre-made and custom.
-Pre-made Estimators encapsulate best practices, while custom Estimators allow for more flexibility but require users to implement their own model functions.
-However, it’s important to note that Estimators are not recommended for new code, as they are based on older TensorFlow paradigms.
+They provide a framework for training, evaluating, and making predictions without the need to manage the underlying computational graph directly.
+Estimators can run on various hardware configurations, including CPUs, GPUs, and TPUs, and support distributed training across multiple servers.
+They come in two forms: pre-made Estimators, which encapsulate best practices, and custom Estimators, where users define their model functions.
+However, it’s important to note that Estimators are not recommended for new code, as TensorFlow’s Keras API offers a more user-friendly approach for model development.

 Estimators